springfall2008/batpred/docs/faq.md

 ## Error - metric_octopus_import not set correctly or no energy rates can be read

+If you get this error in the Predbat log file:

 - Check that the Octopus integration is working and that **event.octopus_energy_<meter_number>_current_day_rates** and **sensor.octopus_energy_<meter_number>_current_rate** are both populated by the integration.
-Ensure that you have followed the [Octopus Integration Installation instructions](install.md#octopus-energy), including enabling the Octopus Integration events.
+- Ensure that you have followed the [Octopus Integration Installation instructions](install.md#octopus-energy), including enabling the Octopus Integration events.
+- If you been using an older version of the Octopus integration and have upgraded to version 9 or above, then you may find that your energy sensors are named **sensor.electricity_<meter_number>_current_rate**
+(i.e. no 'octopus_energy_' prefix) but the 'event' entities have the 'octopus_energy' prefix.<BR>
-- If your sensors are named **sensor.electricity_<meter_number>_current_rate** (i.e. no 'octopus_energy_' prefix) then uninstall the Octopus integration, reboot Home Assistant, delete the old Octopus sensors, and re-install the  Octopus integration as predbat will not be able to find the event names if the sensor names don't match what's expected.
+If the 'event' and 'sensor' entities are not consistently named then Predbat will not be able to find the event entities if the sensor names don't match what's expected.<BR>
+To fix this, uninstall the Octopus integration, reboot Home Assistant, delete all the old Octopus sensors, and [re-install the Octopus Integration](install.md#octopus-energy).

 ## I have another problem not listed above